 To understand the broader context, it is worth reviewing the benefits of telehealth before committing to any platform.

-3. Freemium SaaS models are the most practical option for most therapists.
+Third, freemium SaaS models are the most practical option for most therapists.
 These platforms offer a functional free tier alongside paid subscription plans.
-The free tier typically covers basic video calls and limited scheduling, while advanced features like custom branding, group sessions, priority support, and deeper integrations sit behind a paywall.
+The free tier typically covers basic video calls and limited scheduling, while advanced features sit behind a paywall.

 Freemium digital tools are genuinely useful as a starting point, but practitioners should map their current workflow before assuming a free plan will meet their needs without friction.